-E.S.P. was The Bee Gees seventeenth original studio album and was the first proper album release for six years.
-The album proved to be successful reaching the top five across Europe.
+E.S.P. was The Bee Gees seventeenth original studio album, and was their first proper album release for six years.
+The album proved to be successful, reaching the top five across Europe.

-The trio's success proved to be short-lived and the song remained their only major hit of the decade in the UK.
+However, the trio's success proved to be short-lived, and the song remained their only major hit of the decade in the UK.
 However, they did achieve more success in some European countries, particularly in Switzerland, Germany and Belgium.